 “Wisdom: the quality of having experience, knowledge, and good judgement; the quality of being wise.”

 When I became a teacher the first piece of advice I remember my ‘headmaster’ giving me was, “Do two years here and move on”

 This was not some sort of harsh performance management procedure; it was his way of telling me that experience is the perfect partner when working in education, that exposure to new situations and how we adapt to them helps make us better teachers.

-In my 22 years in education I have found this to be true.
+In my 22 years in education, many of those as SLT in school I have found this to be true.
 In fact I have discovered that it is the ‘experience scars’ from the mistakes I have made over the years that have helped me grow, develop and find new skills alongside the many challenges that school leadership has to offer.

 What I didn’t see until recently though is how those ‘experience scars’ leave criss-crossed inscriptions of doubt across our minds.
 They leave unpleasant memories and create fears; like a bad tooth, there are some places that experience tells us not to touch.

 When I got my third headship I remember being confident that my experiences would hold me in good stead to face the many challenges my new school would bring.
 I believed that this chapter in my profession was the one in which I, the sage and prudent head, would use my gathered wisdom to cut through the wasted fat and grizzle that clogged up so many schools.